Classic Greek Tzatziki: A Simple & Delicious Recipe!

 I don’t know about you, but tzatziki is one of those things I never want to be missing in my refrigerator.

-This ancient middle eastern recipe which has become a staple in Greek cuisine is a perfect dip that you can pair well with an immense variety of dishes, ranging from grilled meats and fried calamari to vegetables cooked in ay form, pita bread, and more!
+This ancient Middle Eastern recipe, which has become a staple in Greek cuisine, is a perfect dip that you can pair well with an immense variety of dishes, ranging from grilled meats and fried calamari to vegetables cooked in any form, pita bread, and more!

 There are several legends surrounding the origins of tzatziki.
 Creamy, garlicky, packed with flavors, fresh, uniquely distinctive… that’s Greek tzatziki.

-The roots of tzatziki can be traced back all the way to India, when the Persians ruled on the country, they enjoyed the flavor of local dishes but often found them too spicy to their taste.
-The Persians managed balance out spiciness with a yogurt-based sauce known as raita, made with fresh, a great solution to the spicy traits of Indian food.
+The roots of tzatziki can be traced back to India.
+When the Persians ruled the country, they enjoyed the flavor of local dishes but often found them too spicy to their taste.
+The Persians managed to balance out spiciness with a yogurt-based sauce known as raita, made with fresh, a great solution to the spicy traits of Indian food.

 Other Variations of Classic Greek Tzatziki